Just 15 miles north of the state capitol in Austin, Round Rock is one of the nation’s fastest-growing and economically vibrant cities.

 You brought your cleats.
 You brought your jersey.
 Did you bring your appetite?
 Enjoy burgers, sandwiches, barbeque, steaks, pasta, seafood and more at one of our restaurants.

-This 2.5 hour workshop at ArtSpace provides insight for ensuring that exceptional photo opportunities aren’t missed!
+This 2.5 hour workshop provides insight for ensuring that exceptional photo opportunities aren’t missed!
 Momentary light shafts disappear; wildlife scampers and flies; rainbows fade; kids’ expressions change; and guides move us along.
 Photographers can drastically decrease the probability of “missing the shot” by employing some proven techniques to prepare for likely situations and by employing ‘practice exercises’ to become much more proficient in making rapid settings changes for unexpected situations.
 The content will include a proven method for developing a systematic and organized series of test and practice shots to produce the technical “experience” most likely needed to “get the shot,” when the opportunity comes to produce evocative art.

 For 20+ years Ted Keller was trained in photography by National-Geographic-published photographers and many other acclaimed professional photographers and instructors as a participant, co-owner, and officer of a prominent photography workshop company sponsored by Nikon Inc. His work has been published nationally and is exhibited and sold throughout Texas.
 Ted is a photo judge for the North American Nature Photography Association’s College Scholarship Program, and served as the photography judge for the Round Rock Arts 2018 Imagine Exhibit.
 He has been teaching photography classes locally for 7 years.
 Ted Keller recently served 2 terms as the President of the Williamson County Art Guild.